satmonkey/GMN_meteormap/README.md

 TODO:

-* Groundplot - tooltip or popup (on click), showing the list of FOVs for that location
+* Groundplot - tooltip or popup (after click on the map), showing the list of stations covering that location
 * Groundplot - same as above, highlight the FOVs